-- Recording the cumulative time advantage of the wrestler to whom they have been assigned; - b.
-Constantly checking each other's recording of time advantage; - c.
+- a.
+Recording the cumulative riding time of the wrestler to whom they have been assigned; - b.
+Constantly checking each other's recording of riding time; - c.
 Constantly checking the match timekeeper's recording of time; - d.
-Showing the referee the actual recording of the time advantage each wrestler has accumulated at the end of the match; and - e.
-Stopping time advantage when the referee signals loss of control, illegal interlocking of hands, illegal holds or grasping of clothing.
+Showing the referee the actual recording of the riding time each wrestler has accumulated at the end of the match; and - e.
+Stopping riding time when the referee signals loss of control, illegal interlocking of hands, illegal holds or grasping of clothing.